Friday, January 17, 2020

 5) No deep-fried foods.

 6) Avoid dried fruits because of their high sugar content.
-Stick with raw fruits.
-No canned fruits, either.
+Stick with raw fruits, and do not use canned fruits.

 7) No fast food at all.
 This is very important, remember.